vxnuaj/NEOCORTEX/K-fold Cross Validation.md

 A unique model is trained across different folds and the loss and accuracy metrics are averaged to get a true error metric.

+This can eliminate the risk of overfitting and gives a more broader view of what true model error is on a generalized dataset.